Further Questions about Tetrads

 Later I purchased a revised edition printed in 1997.
 This edition has a postscript where four of my tetrads and one from Karl Scherer are mentioned.

-Gardner writes: 'In discussing Scott Kim's tetrads I said it was not known if one existed with polygons of order less than 12.
+Gardner writes on page 310: 'In discussing Scott Kim's tetrads I said it was not known if one existed with polygons of order less than 12.
 Walter Trump, of West Germany, answered yes with the order-11 polyomino shown in Figure 3.
 Trump also sent the tetrad of congruent hexagons (Figure 4) which has the property that any pair of hexagons will form a square.

 Figure 5 shows Trump's two-hole tetrad made with polygons that are bilaterally symmetric in two directions, and having a border with the symmetry of an equilateral triangle.
 Figure 6 shows his tetrad without holes, made of bilaterally symmetric polygons.
 This pattern was independently sent by Karl Scherer, also of West Germany.